Sexual anorexia: History of the term

+Symptoms

+One of the main symptoms of the sexual anorexic is a lack of sexual desire.
+Fear or avoidance of sexual activity is also a characteristic of sexual anorexia - a sexual anorexic may want to or be willing to have sex, but not be able to proceed when faced with a sexual encounter due to fear or anxiety.

+Other symptoms of sexual anorexia may include: a preoccupation, sometimes to the point of obsession, with sexual matters, an uncontrollable avoidance of sex, shame regarding sexual experiences, and negative attitudes about sexual activity or body image.

 Causes

 There are many potential factors which can result in an avoidance of sexual intimacy.
-Physical complications resulting from exhaustion, hormone imbalances, and medication use as well as emotional complications resulting from sexual abuse or power imbalances between partners can cause sexual anorexia.
-Among the most well-documented and perhaps severe cases are those linked to sexual assault (especially assault which occurs in childhood) and unhealthy body images.
+Physical problems resulting from exhaustion, hormone imbalances, medication use, and emotional complications resulting from rape, sexual abuse, problems with communication, or power imbalances between partners can cause sexual anorexia.
+Sexual anorexia can affect both men and women.

+History of sexual abuse

+Among the most well-documented cases of sexual anorexia are those linked to sexual assault (especially assault which occurs in childhood) and unhealthy body images.
+A strong feeling of aversion toward sex may be a response to earlier trauma or abuse.

+Medication use

+The use of certain medications, such as antidepressants, may also contribute to a loss of libido or sexual dysfunction, thus resulting in an aversion to sexual activities.

 Treatment

-A sex addict is more likely to be capable of being in a more intimate relationship and is often married or in a committed relationship when deciding to get treatment for their addiction.
-A sexual anorexic may have a social phobia or be so fragile emotionally that the risk of rejection or criticism is far more frightening than being isolated.
-A link to narcissism, sexual anorexia, and sexual addiction has been discussed by researchers who propose that the two disorders share an inflated sense of self.
-Sexual anorectics may find themselves more prone to social anxiety and fear of intimacy than others who possess narcissistic tendencies, and may also present with a more fragile sense of self-worth than the sexual addict.
+Sexual anorexics may be able to be treated by healthcare professionals, sex therapists, or mental health counselors.

-Treatment is aimed at helping the person see where their fears lie and to see the world in less black and white terms.
-The patient is encouraged to take calculated risks with social activities and distorted thinking is gently challenged with facts and reality.
-The goals for both sex addicts and sexual anorexics is to learn to have healthy sex and get emotional needs met in direct ways, and to set healthy boundaries.
+Treatment may be aimed at helping the person see where their fears lie and to see the world in less black and white terms, and the patient may be encouraged to take calculated risks with social activities.
+The goals for both sex addicts and sexual anorexics is to learn to have a healthy relationship with sex, get emotional needs met in direct ways, and set healthy boundaries.
 This is an issue that requires ongoing treatment in planned stages with the end goal of autonomy, independence, and improved social relationships.